MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/new_indices_tutorial.md

 add_space_intersection(InactiveOrbital, VirtualOrbital, InactiveVirtualOrbital)
 ```

-This is what allows the following simplification to happend
+This is what allows the following simplification to happen

 ```@repl 1
 t = real_tensor("h", 1, 2) * constrain(1 => ActiveOrbital, 2 => InactiveOrbital)